-Johnson's recording is a slide-guitar instrumental, basically — the sparce vocals consist of humming, or moans of grief.
+Johnson's recording is basically a slide-guitar instrumental — the sparse vocals consist of a little humming, some moans of apparent grief.
 Occasionally, Johnson says "Ah well."
-The recording is clearly a profound contemplation ... but ... of what?
+The recording is clearly a profound contemplation, but ... of what?

-The full title of Blind Willie Johnson's recording is "Dark Was The Night, Cold Was the Ground, On Which Our Lord Was Laid."
-For a long while, I wasn't sure whether it's a contemplation of the burial of Jesus in his tomb, or of the humble circumstances of his birth.
-After all, the body of Jesus was placed on the cold ground twice — once at when he was born, and once when he died.
+After learning the full title, I wasn't sure whether Johnson had recorded a contemplation of Jesus lying in his tomb or of the humble circumstances of Jesus' birth.
+After all, the body of Jesus was placed on the cold ground twice — once at when he was born, and once again when he died.

-Both stories — especially thought of together, as bookends — could elicit the overwhelming grief in Johnson's recording.
-The homeless child born in a barn, or the murdered preacher buried in a cave.
-To blind, and black, Johnson in the 1920's, either story might sound awfully sad and awfully familiar, even though most Americans, today, tend to miss the intense sense of pity that gives the Christmas story its meaning ... bad for sales, presumably.
+Either story — or both stories, thought of together as bookends — might elicit the overwhelming grief evoked by Johnson's recording: a homeless child born in a stable or a murdered preacher buried in a cave.
+To Johnson, a blind black gospel artist in 1920s America, either story might sound dreadfully familiar (even if most Americans today tend to miss the intense sense of pity that gives the Christmas story its meaning ... bad for sales, presumably).

-Eventually, I decided "Dark Was the Night" was a contemplation of the crucifixion and the burial.
-After all, that's what Samuel Charters says in his liner notes.
+Eventually, I decided "Dark Was the Night" must be a contemplation of the crucifixion and the burial.
+After all, that's what Samuel Charters says in his liner notes about Johnson's work.

-I'd never thought much about those three days between the Crucifixion and the Resurrection until I puzzled over "Dark Was the Night."
-Those days are about grief and the total lack of hope, and they give the Resurrection much of its emotional impact.
+But I was still aware that I hadn't really thought much about those three days between the Crucifixion and the Resurrection until I'd puzzled over "Dark Was the Night," If you try to see them through the eyes of someone experiencing them in real time, those hopeless days give the Resurrection much of its emotional impact.

-Anyway ... despite all this thinking about the crucifixtion, the Christmas story stayed in my head when I listened to Blind Willy Johnson's "Dark Was the Night."
-And the confusion between the two bookend images of Jesus lying on the ground reminded me of something I'd seen in art history classes in college.
+Nevertheless, I kept listening to Willy Johnson's "Dark Was the Night" and despite all my thinking about the Crucifixion, the Nativity still lingered in my mind for some reason.
+And eventually, my confusion of these two bookend images of Jesus lying on the cold, dark ground reminded me of something I'd seen in art history classes back in my college days.

-There's a long European artistic tradition of depicting the baby Jesus with the features of an old man, and of depicting Mary holding the crucified Jesus (the pieta) in a way that echoes a Madonna and child.
-Birth and Crucifixion are mixed up together.
-In the way I've heard "Dark Was The Night," Blind Willie Johnson and Michelangelo share that ambivalence, that refusal to decide.
+There is a long European artistic tradition of depicting the baby Jesus with the features of an old man, and another of the Pieta, depicting Mary holding the crucified Jesus so as to echo the Madonna-and-Child.
+The Nativity and Crucifixion have always been mixed up together.
+So, in the way I'd been hearing "Dark Was The Night," Willie Johnson and Michelangelo shared that ambivalence, that refusal to decide.

-That's what I thought about Johnson's recording at the time Mule Variations was released ... and here was Tom Waits, referring to "Dark Was the Night" at the start of "Georgia Lee" — a song about a dead child.
-Whether intended or not, "Georgia Lee" revives this confusion between the pieta and the Madonna and child, and does it through Blind Willie Johnson.
+So, all this thinking came rushing back to me when Tom Waits' Mule Variations was released.
+Here was Tom Waits referring to "Dark Was the Night" at the start of a song about a dead African American child.
+Whether intended or not, "Georgia Lee" revives this long-standing association of the Pieta with the Madonna and Child, and does it by evoking Blind Willie Johnson's 1927 recording.